alanclarke/cashcow/README.md

 cashcow is not prescriptive about what cache your using, simply provide it with these three methods:

-- fetch(key) a function that gets value from cache and returns a promise for that value
+- get(key) a function that gets value from cache and returns a promise for that value
-- hydrate(key) a function that gets the value for real and hydrates the cache, returning a promise that resolves when complete
+- populate(key) a function that populates the cache, returning a promise that resolves when complete

 ## installation
 ```